 Maine Sea Slime Grades K-8

 Slime is serious science…and fun!
-Children will explore the concept of molecules, self-assembly, polymers and the amazing properties and uses of slime in nature.
+Children will explore the concepts of molecules, self-assembly, polymers, and the amazing properties and uses of slime in nature.
 We’ll find out how scientists extract edible slime from one of Maine’s sea organisms and will make a big batch of stringy, stretchy sea slime.

 While mixing and making their own perfumes and potions with Maine wildflowers, non-native plants and basic household chemicals students will explore olfactory perception, the sometimes weird, sometimes hilarious history of human hygiene and the principle of molecules and diffusion.

-Magic Lemonade Lab Grades K-8 Children will explore fundamental chemical principles and investigate the mysterious changes that occur when following exact recipes to combine different tasty chemical substances, and, pending on seasonal availability, extracts from wild Maine plants.
-The science of acids and bases, pH indicators, solutions and suspensions come together in this tasty lab.
+Magic Lemonade Lab Grades K-8 Science is everywhere, even in lemonade!
+Children will explore fundamental chemical principles and investigate the mysterious changes that occur when following exact recipes to combine different tasty chemical substances, and, pending on seasonal availability, extracts from wild Maine plants.
+The science of acids and bases, ph indicators, solutions, and suspensions come together in one of the fundamental ways children can dabble in entrepreneurship and scientific inventions.

 Chemistry, Physics, & Engineering